Who are we?

 We can bridge from the not-for-profit sector to the autistic community

-Again, reflecting our focus on better lives for autistic people and their families, the Alliance can identify common ground between not-for-profit organisations and the autistic community, who do not always share the same beliefs; and over time bring together a stronger core of support for joint advocacy and collaboration.
+With our focus on better lives for autistic people and their families, the Autism Alliance can identify common ground between not-for-profit organisations and the autistic community, and over time bring together a stronger core of support for joint advocacy and collaboration.

 We can be a central platform for public sector contracts about autism

-A huge amount of time and resource is spent across the sector applying for small grants in an extremely tight market.
-We can use the fundraising and business development experience within the Alliance to lead strong national bids for public funding, reflecting our focus on autism and bringing what public money there is into the sector.
+A lot of time and resource is spent across the sector applying for small grants in an extremely tight market.
+When opportunities arise, we can use the fundraising and business development experience within the Autism Alliance to lead strong national bids for public funding.

 A skilled and experienced team

-Key to the Autism Alliance’s impact, and an important part of its USP, are the skills and experience of its staff.
-The small team has worked across different types of organisations in a multitude of contexts (the public and private sector; at different levels of government; both small and large not-for-profit organisations; start-ups, established bodies, and organisations transitioning through periods of change), meaning it is well placed to avoid common mistakes.
-An emphasis on agile working, clear communication and a shared understanding of the Alliance’s values and goals has resulted in a positive culture and highly effective working practices.
+Key to the Autism Alliance’s impact are the skills and experience of its staff.
+The small team has worked across different types of organisations in a multitude of contexts, including across the public and private sector, at different levels of government, and across small and large not-for-profit organisations.
+We have an emphasis on agile working, clear communication and a shared understanding of values and goals.

 We span the UK